explic-ai/LLM-MRI/README.md

   ```
   dataset = load_from_disk(dataset_path) # Specify the Dataset's path
   ```
+> Make sure that the selected dataset is a HuggingFace Dataset, and contains the columns "text" and "label", the last one being "ClassLabel" type.
+For more instructions on how to make this conversion, check out some of the examples on the [GitHub documentation.](https://github.com/explic-ai/LLM-MRI/tree/main/examples)

 Next, the user selects the model to be used as a string:
 ```